jevaz360/jhu_software_concepts/module_5/README.md

 Name: Janice Vaz JHED ID: jvaz3

-Module 3: SQL Data Analysis
+Module 3 and 5: SQL Data Analysis

 Approach: In this assignment, we were tasked with loading the webscraped data we stored in a JSON file into a SQL table.